US Republicans clinch control of the House of Representatives after tight midterm election

-The conservative Republican party on Wednesday won control of the US House of Representatives, after razor-thin margins prolonged the announcement of the final results of last week's midterm elections.
+The Republican Party on Wednesday secured control of the US House of Representatives, after razor-thin margins prolonged the announcement of the final results of last week's midterm elections.

-The narrow win for Republicans in the House, where they clinched 218 seats, comes after a campaign season in which they had promised a “red wave”, with sweeping victories in both the Senate and the lower chamber.

-The party in opposition usually makes big gains in the midterms and many commentators and pollsters made similar predictions this time.
+The victory saw Republicans clinch 218 seats, the number needed to secure a majority in the 435-seat chamber.
+Their advantage could grow further, as counting has still not been completed for seven too-close-to-call seats.

+Control of the House, albeit with only a small majority, is hugely significant for Washington as the Republicans will be able to block President Joe Biden's legislative agenda.

-"In this election, voters spoke clearly about their concerns: the need to lower costs, protect the right to choose, and preserve our democracy," President Joe Biden said in a statement after the news on Wednesday.
+"In this election, voters spoke clearly about their concerns: the need to lower costs, protect the right to choose, and preserve our democracy," Mr Biden said in a statement after the news on Wednesday.

-The elections count is still ongoing: there are still seven too-close-to-call races and Democrats are awaiting results to see how slim Republican control will be in the House, which could allow room for bipartisanship.

 "The future is too promising to be trapped in political warfare.
-The American people want us to get things done for them," President Joe Biden added.
+The American people want us to get things done for them."

-"They want us to focus on the issues that matter to them and on making their lives better.
-And I will work with anyone — Republican or Democrat — willing to work with me to deliver results for them."

 Republicans on Tuesday voted to nominate California's Kevin McCarthy, the House minority leader since 2019, as the party leader in the chamber.

-Mr McCarthy won a secret ballot on a 188-31 vote, defeating a challenge from Andy Biggs of the far-right, Donald Trump-affiliated Freedom Caucus.
+Mr McCarthy won a secret ballot on a 188-31 vote, defeating a challenge from Andy Biggs of the far-right, Trump-affiliated Freedom Caucus.
+He will replace Democratic Speaker Nancy Pelosi.

 "I congratulate Leader McCarthy on Republicans winning the House majority, and am ready to work with House Republicans to deliver results for working families," Mr Biden said.